Korea ferry accused get court-appointed lawyer

 The source declined to be named due to the legal proceedings and the controversial nature of the case.

-Kim & Chang, one of South Korea's largest law firms, has said it had held discussions with Chonghaejin Marine, the company that operated the ferry but had not been retained by the firm.
+Kim & Chang, one of South Korea's largest law firms, has said it had been retained by Chonghaejin Marine, the company that operated the ferry.

-Earlier one of its lawyers said it had held discussions with the ferry firm.
+"Yes, we are assisting the owners," attorney Chung Byung-suk told Reuters from Seoul.

-(This story corrects to clarify Kim & Chang says it has not been retained)
+The owners have not been indicted but have been served with bans from leaving the country.

 (Reporting by Joyce Lee in SEOUL and Keith Wallis in SINGAPORE; Writing by David Chance; Editing by Raju Gopalakrishnan)